 Best Value: DentalPlans.com

 The company's Dental Savings Plan may reduce the cost of braces by 20% to 25%.
-There are no waiting periods and no annual or lifetime caps, according to a representative.
+There are no waiting periods and no annual spending caps, according to a representative.

 But it's important to read the fine print.
 The company has 3.6 stars from 103 reviews on ConsumerAffairs.
 According to several verified reviewers, the service may be difficult to cancel.